 The cholera vaccine used in the United States is an oral (swallowed) vaccine.
 Only one dose is needed.
 Booster doses are not recommended at this time.

 Most travelers do not need cholera vaccine.
 If you are an adult 18 through 64 years old traveling to an area where people are getting infected with cholera, your health care provider might recommend the vaccine for you.

-In clinical studies, cholera vaccine was very effective in preventing severe or life-threatening cholera.
-However, it is not 100% effective against cholera and does not protect from other foodborne or waterborne diseases.
+Cholera vaccine is not 100% effective against cholera and does not protect from other foodborne or waterborne diseases.
 Cholera vaccine is not a substitute for being careful about what you eat or drink.

 Always wash your hands thoroughly after using the bathroom and before preparing or handling food.
-Cholera vaccine can be shed in feces for at least 7 days.
+Cholera vaccine is a live, attenuated (weakened) vaccine which can be shed in stool for at least 7 days.

 Vaccine Information Statement

 Many Vaccine Information Statements are available in Spanish and other languages.
 See www.immunize.org/vis.

 Hojas de información sobre vacunas están disponibles en español y en muchos otros idiomas.
 Visite www.immunize.org/vis.

 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 Garner, NC 27529